mattermost/docs/source/process/community-guidelines.rst

 1. When to like (heart) a tweet where Mattermost is mentioned?

- - Our team is on site at event and tags our handle.
+ - Our team is on site at an event and tags our handle.
  - A community member shares an event we are at, received a Mattermug, or shared a positive experience and mentions us.

 2. When to retweet a post?

- - A community member released an integration and mentions us
+ - A community member released an integration and mentions us.
- - Mattermug tweets from community members
+ - Mattermug tweets from community members.

 Sample Responses
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-1. Requests for more information such as a preview of our product
+1. Requests for more information such as a preview of our product.

 .. code-block:: text